Effective Dispute Resolution With Commercial Litigation Lawyers In Morristown And Hasbrouck Heights

-At Scirocco Law, PC, our attorneys represent commercial litigants – plaintiffs and defendants – with respect to issues encompassing good faith and fair dealing, restrictive covenants, fraudulent conveyances, consumer fraud and violations of the Uniform Commercial Code (UCC) as well as construction defects.
+At Scirocco Law, P.C., our attorneys represent commercial litigants – plaintiffs and defendants – with respect to issues encompassing good faith and fair dealing, restrictive covenants, fraudulent conveyances, consumer fraud and violations of the Uniform Commercial Code (UCC) as well as construction defects.

 Such cases are litigated both in the Law and Chancery Division, often with emergent relief being sought by one of the parties.
 Clients include commercial tenants, doctors, franchise owners, and consumers of commercial goods and services.